top of page

 Watch wild Dolphins for free!

-2. Hike to Wineglass Bay Lookout, Freycinet National Park
+2. Hike to the Wineglass Bay Lookout — Freycinet National Park, East Coast Tasmania

 This iconic walk is of moderate difficulty and can be comfortably completed in about 2.5 to 3 hours as a return circuit.
 The mostly shaded trail winds through bushland, leading to a final climb up a series of stairs — but the payoff is absolutely worth it.
 The lookout offers one of Tasmania’s most breathtaking views: the perfect curve of Wineglass Bay framed by granite peaks and brilliant turquoise waters.
 Carry plenty of water and snacks, especially with kids in tow.
 The track can be slippery after rain, so avoid hiking in wet conditions.
 Visit the Freycinet Visitor Centre beforehand to get advice on walking options that suit your family’s abilities.
 A Parks Pass is required to enter Freycinet National Park.